slightofmind369/kryptos-k4-decryption/README.md

 # Kryptos K4 — AI-Assisted Decryption Attempt

 ## Overview
-This repository documents what may be the first semantically aligned and reproducible decryption of Kryptos K4 — the CIA's legendary 97-character cipher unsolved for over 30 years.
+This repository documents what may be the first semantically aligned and reproducible decryption of Kryptos K4 — CIA's legendary 97-character cipher unsolved for over 30 years.

 We used an AI-assisted genetic algorithm to derive the key: